- Fellowship in 2023 at Princeton University

-- Scholarship in 2019 at the University of Pennsylvania
+- Scholarship in 2019 at University of Pennsylvania

-My research has been focusing on theoretical condensed matter physics, which is about every property of every possible phase of matter.
-The subject becomes particularly interesting when the microscopic constituents are in a vast amount and strongly-interacting, whose collective behaviours could lead to emergent phenomena at the macroscopic scale.
+Dr Pok Man Tam’s research focuses on theoretical condensed matter physics, which concerns itself with every property of every possible phase of matter.
+This is considered interesting when the microscopic constituents are vast in number and strongly-interacting; their collective behaviour could lead to emergent phenomena at the macroscopic scale.

-Recently I have been studying one of these fascinating phenomena, the fractional quantum Hall effect.
+Recently, Dr Tam’s work has focused on one of these phenomena, the fractional quantum Hall effect.
 This is where topology and physics meet and conspire.
-Fractional quantum Hall states have topological order, meaning that they have very robust properties under continuous deformation, and more importantly, they host particle-like excitations that do not usually exist in our ordinary world.
+Fractional quantum Hall states have topological order, meaning that they have very robust properties under continuous deformation, and more importantly, they host particle-like excitations that do not usually exist under ordinary conditions.
 These exotic particles, known as "anyons", are promising candidates for building quantum memory and quantum computers.
-I am currently working on theoretical models to construct new families of fractional quantum Hall states in which new anyons can emerge.